kodezero1/FitLife/articles/lift-club-guide.md

 - the reps for each set of the exercise, which are adjustable
 - the weights for each set of the exercise, which are adjustable

-### On the Fly
+### Start Workout

-Workouts are normally built on the Builder Page, but On the Fly is useful for creating spontaneous workouts.
+Workouts are normally built on the Builder Page, but Start Workout is useful for creating spontaneous workouts.
 After clicking on it, you will be taken to a blank Recording Page.
 Here, you can add exercises as you like.
-Adding exercises On the Fly works almost exactly as the Builder Page, but these workouts will not be saved as a template in "My Workouts."
+Adding exercises Start Workout works almost exactly as the Builder Page, but these workouts will not be saved as a template in "My Workouts."

 ## Builder Page